Mom of 2 missing Idaho kids wants $5 million bail reduced

 Police also have said Vallow and Daybell have lied about the children’s whereabouts.

+Daybell has written several apocalyptic novels based loosely on theology of The Church of Jesus Christ of Latter-day Saints.
+Both he and Vallow were involved in a group that promotes preparing for the biblical end times.

+Rexburg police questioned Daybell and Vallow about the missing children in late November, and when detectives returned the next day for a follow-up interview they discovered the couple had left town.

-She faces an identification hearing on March 2 for her extradition to Idaho.
+She faces hearing in Hawaii on March 2 for her extradition to Idaho.

 Sign up for Daily Newsletters